victoriaj1003/blych/README.md

 # blych

 The recreation of the design of the Bitly page.
-Currently without the API included, but will be added.
+Currently without the API included, but it will be added.